 Travel must be via a usually traveled route from the point of origin to the point of destination.
-In state, city-to-city mileage calculations are available on the FDOT Official Highway Mileage Viewer.

-If an in-state travel destination is not included or available on this website, or if the travel is out-of-state, calculate the mileage using an internet map website that shows such mileage (i.e., www.mapquest.com).
+City-to-city mileage calculations are available on the FDOT Official Intercity Highway Mileage.
+The total reimbursable mileage is determined using the DOT website If a travel destination is not included or available on this website, calculate the mileage using another internet map website that shows such mileage (i.e., www.mapquest.com).